DataBiosphere/terra-cli/README.md

   update           Update an existing workspace.
 ```

-A Terra workspace is backed by a Google project.
-Creating/deleting a workspace
+A Terra workspace created on cloud platform GCP is backed by a Google project.
-also creates/deletes the project.
+Creating/deleting a workspace also creates/deletes the project.

 The `break-glass` command is intended for admin users.
 Admins,
 see [ADMIN.md](https://github.com/DataBiosphere/terra-cli/blob/main/ADMIN.md#break-glass)